itzz-pulkitt/IWT/README.md

-This is my college project of IWT subject.
+These are my college project of IWT subject.
 Nothing fancy.